metallb/metallb/README.md

 We aim for initial response to vulnerability reports within 48 hours.
 The timeline for fixes depends on the complexity of the issue.

+This is a test change to verify PR labeling works